 The Hagia Sofia

-Unmissable on any trip to Istanbul, this Byzantine structure was once a Greek Orthodox Christian Cathedral, before becoming a Ottoman Imperial Mosque and now finally a museum.
-At more than 1,400 years old, the Hagia Sophia has to be one of the most impressive museums in the world.
-Intricately designed and with a mix of religions and cultures having influenced its structural elements, it’s a completely unique place to visit.
+Unmissable on any trip to Istanbul, this Byzantine structure was once a Greek Orthodox Christian Cathedral.
+It later became an Ottoman Imperial Mosque and now finally a museum.
+At more than 1,400 years old, the Hagia Sophia is one of the most impressive museums in the world.
+It has been intricately designed and has been influenced by a mix of religions and cultures, making it a completely unique place to visit.

 The Blue Mosque, also known as the Sultanahmet Mosque